We love to be creative, in fact we expect it of ourselves. We get our kicks from thinking outside the box and going above and beyond.

 What are your hobbies, Ian? +

 Tell us something we don't know.
-I lived in the Philippines when I was 12 and spent 3 months traveling around the world, east to west.
+When I was 12-years-old I lived in the Philippines and spent three months travelling around the world, from east to west.

 Read Less -

 Joey Adams is a mechanical engineer with more than 10 years of experience on various upstream projects who currently focuses his time on managing our wellpad engineering team.
 Joey’s attention to detail and drive for perfection help to ensure our wellpad projects are successfully completed within budget and on schedule.
 Joey has previously carried out the roles of mechanical lead and project engineer on smaller gas plant MOCs and larger projects such as a sulphur plant expansion and a dehy addition.